 History is a collective endeavour that can result in epoch-marking changes.
 Perhaps the most important today concerns the management of the environment: the world is becoming increasingly aware of the fact that the reckless use of natural resources is no longer sustainable for the planet, and no longer makes sense from either an economic or social perspective.
+Today, on the 50th anniversary of Earth Day, we should remind everyone of this fact.

 The most urgent environmental problem is the climate crisis, and the most incisive way to tackle this is by reducing greenhouse gas emissions in energy generation through a shift from fossil fuels to renewables.